acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 constraints = [u < 5, u > -5]
 ```

 With the problem all nicely defined, all we have to do is solve it and investigate the resulting control system.
-We used the Mosek solver packaged up in [`Mosek.jl`](https://github.com/MOSEK/Mosek.jl).
+We used the Mosek solver with [`Mosek.jl`](https://github.com/MOSEK/Mosek.jl).
 Note that Mosek requires a license.
 A free academic license can be obtained from [this link](https://www.mosek.com/products/academic-licenses/).
 You could try using any of the other solvers compatible with `Convex.jl`, but second-order interior point methods will be the most reliable.

 ```julia
 using BSON